Robinson runs for 216 yards, 2 TDs as Texas beats TCU 32-27

 Zach Evans, who entered the game as the Big 12’s top rusher just ahead of Robinson, had 113 yards with a 12-yard TD after JD Spielman’s game-opening 87-yard kickoff return.
 Spielman later had an 11-yard TD catch.

 Texas went ahead to stay when Robinson powered in from 4 yards out to make it 23-17 with four minutes left in the first half.
-That came on his 16th of his 35 carries, when he had already reached 100 yards for the seventh time in his last nine games.
+That came on his 16th carry, when he had already reached 100 yards for the seventh time in his last nine games.

 Robinson’s zig-zagging 27-yard TD run between defenders in the first quarter gave Texas its first lead at 10-7.
 That capped a 99-yard drive extended when safety T.J.
 Carter was ejected for a targeting penalty, after a booth-initiated review, for his hit that knocked the ball out of the hands of intended receiver Jordan Whittington on third down from the Longhorns 7.